-- Should a student's QPA fall below the 3.0 (B average) at any point during his/her matriculation, the student will either be placed on academic probation or, if necessary, dismissed from the program. - Under academic probation, the student will be presented with academic performance requirements that are to be achieved within a particular time frame to re-establish good standing.
+- Should a student's official QPA fall below the 3.0 (B average) at any point, the student will either be placed on academic probation or, if necessary, dismissed from the program. - Under academic probation, the student will be presented with academic performance requirements that are to be achieved within a particular time frame to re-establish good standing.